Document Classification

 • Go to the Insights tab

-• Click on Classifications in the menu
+• Click on Documents from the drop down menu

 • Look for the Settings button in the top-right corner and click it.